HappyHusky7/campaign/README.md

 # campaign

 Things to add;
-Placeholder Images for Gallery.
-Rewrite text to be more relevant.
+Rewrite paragraph text to be relevant.
 Create class to italicise the word 'Campaign'.
-Class already set up.
+Class already set up for most places.
-Tickets site to HOTA.
+Add newsletter section to index page and auditions page.

-Fixes to make;
+Potential fixes to make;
 Footer not on bottom of page when low amount of content on page.
-Reposition video on index.
+Reposition video on index?
+Remove gallery page?
+CSS in JS file, can't seem to move without breaking things.

-Fixes I can't solve:
+Fixes I can't solve;
 Fix Border on Auditions Page - alignment issue.
+Not an issue on mobile.
+Showtime container on tickets page movement affected by seat-map.
+Not an issue on mobile.

+Remember for Submission;
 Submit link to website for submission. https://happyhusky7.github.io/campaign/